ropensci/SymbiotaR2/.github/CONTRIBUTING.md

 ### Making changes

-In addition to changing the code, do make sure to udpate the documentation if applicable.
-The R packages book book has a [chapter on documentation](http://r-pkgs.had.co.nz/man.html) you should read if you aren't familiar.
+In addition to changing the code, make sure to udpate the documentation if applicable.
+For more information on documentation, the R packages book has a [chapter on documentation](http://r-pkgs.had.co.nz/man.html).

 After code and documentation has been changed, update documentation by running either `devtools::document()` or `roxygen2::roxygenise()`.

-Make sure if you change what packages or even functions within packages are imported, most likely add the package to Imports in the DESCRIPTION file and list what functions are imported in the `taxize-package.R` file.
+If you change what packages or even functions within packages are imported, then you most likely need to add the package to Imports in the DESCRIPTION file and list what functions are imported in the `SymbiotaR2-package.R` file.

 Be conservative about adding new dependencies.

 ### Style

-* SymbiotaR2 is structured hierarchically:"hidden" worker function reside in `R/utils.R`, and all other functions are roughly grouped according to their API calls.
+* SymbiotaR2 is structured hierarchically: "hidden" worker functions reside in `utils.R`, and all other functions are roughly grouped according to their API calls.
 When possible, please try to follow this structure; if you're confused at all, feel free reach out to the package maintainers.
 * Make sure code, documentation, and comments are no more than 80 characters in width.
 * Use `<-` instead of `=` for assignment